JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 But let us return to the original period of creative Orthodox theology.
 It seems a miracle that the theologians of the early church were able to establish philosophically the truth that Jesus was “homoousius” (one in essence) with the Father, while also _fully_ human.
 We are told in _The Urantia Book_ that without the valiant efforts of one of these Greek “Fathers” of the Church, this great and saving truth would have been lost:

 > Christianity owes much, very much, to the Greeks.
 It was a Greek, from Egypt, who so bravely stood up at Nicaea and so fearlessly challenged this assembly that it dared not soobscure the concept of the nature of Jesus that the real truth of his bestowal might have been in danger of being lost to the world.
-This Greek's name was Athanasius, and but for the eloquence and the logic of this believer, the persuasions of Arius would have triumphed. ([UB 195:0.18](/en/The_Urantia_Book/195#p0_18))
+This Greek's name was Athanasius, and but for the eloquence and the logic of this believer, the persuasions of Arius would have triumphed. (<a id="a80_450"></a>[UB 195:0.18](/en/The_Urantia_Book/195#p0_18))

 The historical record shows that Athanasius led the Council of Nicaea (325) to repudiate Arianism (the belief that God the Son is fundamentally inferior to God the Father) and to adopt the view that Jesus as Son was “light from light, true God of true God,” that is, ontologically equal to the Father.

 Amazingly, the earliest Christians arrived at a doctrine of the Trinity that also matches in key points that of _The Urantia Book_.
 Again, this was not achieved by direct revelation but through the same circuitous, evolutionary route as the dogma of the Incarnation.
 Several centuries of doctrinal debate were necessary because, according to _The Urantia Book_, Jesus' teachings to his Apostles about the true nature of the Trinity were lost.

 > Jesus taught his apostles the truth regarding the persons of the Paradise Trinity, but they thought he spoke figuratively and symbolically...The first Trinity of Christianity was proclaimed at Antioch and consisted of God. his Word. and his Wisdom...
-The Christian concept of the Trinity, which began to gain recognition near the close of the first century after Christ, was comprised of the Universal Father, the Creator Son...and the Mother Spirit...([UB 104:1.12](/en/The_Urantia_Book/104#p1_12)) [Emphasis added]
+The Christian concept of the Trinity, which began to gain recognition near the close of the first century after Christ, was comprised of the Universal Father, the Creator Son...and the Mother Spirit...(<a id="a86_455"></a>[UB 104:1.12](/en/The_Urantia_Book/104#p1_12)) [Emphasis added]

 Of course, all of these concepts were finally codified in the Nicene Creed in 325.